bastian6666/SATERYS/README.md

 <td>

 ### 🎨 **Visual Pipeline Builder**
-- Interactive node-based canvas powered by [Svelvet](https://svelvet.io/)
+- Interactive, node-based workflow canvas powered by [Svelvet](https://svelvet.io/)
-- Drag-and-drop workflow creation
+- Drag-and-drop creation and editing of geospatial analysis pipelines
-- Real-time connection validation
+- Real-time connection validation and error highlighting
-- Dark/Light theme support
+- Dark/Light theme support for comfortable use in any environment
+- Visual grouping and annotation of workflow components

 </td>
 <td>

 ### ⚡ **High-Performance Backend**
-- FastAPI-powered REST API
+- FastAPI-powered REST API for rapid, scalable processing
-- Asynchronous processing
+- Asynchronous execution for efficient resource use
-- Hot-reloadable plugin system
+- Hot-reloadable plugin system for instant extension and customization
-- Automatic error handling
+- Automatic error handling and detailed logging
+- Built-in job queue for batch and long-running tasks

 </td>
 </tr>